AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 * if you want to search all students who study chemistry, use `searchtag cHemiStrY` returns all persons tagged with `chemistry`
 * `searchtag Fri Col` returns all persons with tags containing `fri` (e.g. `friends`) or `col` (e.g. `colleagues`)

+Command box has this output when you run this command: `searchtag math`

 ![img_15.png](img_15.png)

 ### Deleting a person : `delete`